nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## 3. Features
-This section introduces the syntax and usages of the commands for the features available in Kaji.
+This section introduces the syntax and usages of the commands for the features available in KAJI.
-In explaining the syntax, do take note of the following command format which applies to all Kaji commands:
+In explaining the syntax, do take note of the following command format which applies to all KAJI commands:
 * Words in `UPPER_CASE` are the parameters that you need to provide.
     * <b>Example:</b> In `add MODULE_NAME`, `MODULE_NAME` is a parameter which can be used as `add CS2113`.
 * Parameters cannot be given in any order.